🧠Working With AI the Right Way | Setup & Expectations — Choosing the Right AI — Chapter Five

 Expectations matter.

-When the tool fits the work, collaboration flows.
+When the tool fits the task, collaboration flows.

 Comments